ahy3nz/fastpayges/_posts/2022-01-28-catsketball.md

 Also, you can generally assess your team's composition (and other teams') to figure out which trades you might want to make.

 If you need help with blocks, you might want to swap your waiver wire 3 pt specialist for a rim-defending center.
-If there's a team weak in steals, and your team is overwhelmingly strong in steals, you could try to trade a steals person to rebalance your steals in favor of another category you're weak in.
+If there's a team weak in steals, and your team is overwhelmingly strong in steals, you could try to trade a steals person to rebalance your steals in favor of another category in which you are weak.

 # Technical commentary